digital-cargo/good-practice-eCommerce/README.md

     "https://onerecord.iata.org/ns/cargo#loadingType": "LOADING"
 }
 ```

-In the process step "customs presentation check", the carrier checks for the customs presentation status provided by customs and either a physical presetation is required or the process can continue with the delivery.
-The carrier is informed about the creation and update of the customs presetation status by PUB/SUB or by actively pulling the data at the process step.
-Both is recommended.

-If customs presentation is required, the carrier will provide a transportMovement to transport the piece onto the customs presentation place, await the performance of the check by customs.
-In case the piece is cleared, it can be transported back into the carrier´s warehouse and follow the standard delivery process.
-In case it is not cleared, it is on the shipper / forwarder to decide on transporting it back or destroying it locally.
+Key aspects:

+- `loadedUnits` typically contains references to ULDs (e.g. AKE-4711) which in turn contain the relevant pieces.
+- servedActivity links this `loading` event to the `transportMovement` of the respective flight.
+- `loadingType` indicates the nature of the activity (here: loading onto the flight).

+In a more advanced setup, the GHA itself would expose these `loadings` via its own ONE Record endpoint; in this good practice, the carrier hosts them to reflect today’s operational reality.

+#### Interaction with customs presentation status

+During the process step customs presentation check, the carrier needs to know whether a physical customs presentation is required for a given piece or whether the piece can proceed directly to delivery.

+This is achieved by:

+1. Consuming customs `Check` logistics objects
+   Customs creates `Check` and `CheckTotalResult` logistics objects (as described in the customs chapters).
+These objects are always linked to the `piece` and contain both the PLACI result and the customs presentation status.

+2. Receiving updates via PUB/SUB or pull
+   The carrier can obtain the latest customs status in two ways:
+   - by subscribing to updates on the `piece` or on the relevant `check` (recommended for real-time updates), and/or
+   - by actively pulling the most recent customs-related `Check` at the relevant process step.

+   Both mechanisms may be combined for higher robustness and to support different system landscapes.

+3. Acting on the result
+   - If no customs presentation is required, the carrier continues the standard import and delivery process and hands over the shipment to the consignee.
+   - If customs presentation is required, the carrier:
+     - creates or updates a local (short-haul) `TransportMovement` and related handling objects to move the piece(s) to the customs presentation area,
+     - waits for customs to perform the physical inspection and update the corresponding `CheckTotalResult`,
+     - then proceeds as follows:
+       - if the piece is released, it is moved back to the carrier’s warehouse flow and follows the normal delivery process,
+       - if the piece is not released, the carrier coordinates with shipper and/or forwarder regarding the next action (e.g., return shipment, destruction, or further clarification), following applicable regulations.

+The combination of
+- piece-level logistics objects,
+- physical handling links (`Piece` → ULD → `Loading` → `TransportMovement`), and
+- customs `CheckLOs`

+creates a consistent, piece-centric digital twin of the shipment.
+This enables all actors—carrier, forwarder, customs, and consignee—to interpret the regulatory and physical status of each piece accurately and reliably throughout the process.

-## Custom´s process and data: PLACI Check
+## Custom´s process and data

 ### Pre-Loading Data Elements (7 + 1)